treymorgannichesoft/CloudPi_Bicep_Automated_Deployment/README.md

 This template implements:

-- ✅ No public IPs on VMs
+- ✅ No public IPs on VMs (Bicep templates secure by default; deployment script offers optional temp public IP for testing)
 - ✅ NSG with explicit allow rules and deny-all fallback
 - ✅ SSH key-only authentication (password disabled)
 - ✅ Managed identity instead of credentials